AlphaGenes/AlphaPeel/docs/source/usage.rst

                             with the "-onlykeyed" option.
 Options: id, pedigree, genotypes, sequence, segregation.
 Default: id.
-      -onlykeyed            Flag to suppress the individuals not present in the file used with "-outputkey".
+      -onlykeyed            Flag to suppress the individuals not present in the file used with "-writekey".
 It also suppresses "dummy" individuals.
       -iothreads IOTHREADS  Number of threads to use for input/output.
 Default: 1.